Bin man or Environmental Maintenance Officer? Why are job titles getting so ridiculous?

 - Eviction technicians (= Bouncers)

-I once met a chap whose official job title was “Proud dad.”
-When I visited the now-defunct General Magic in the mid-nineties they all had job titles like “Chief wizard” and so on, in keeping with the company name.
+Someone gave me a business card once that read, simply, ‘Proud dad’.
+When I visited the now-defunct General Magic in the mid-nineties they all had job titles like “Chief wizard”.
+The job titles were all inline with the company name.
 Before he left Microsoft, Bill Gates called himself “Chief software architect,” whatever that means.
 Ubergeek, probably.

-Here are some great job titles from some of the interviews I did back in my journalist days
+On the other hand, there are some fabulous and enviable job titles out there.
+Here are a few from some of the interviews I did back in my journalist days

 - Artistic Director (Royal Shakespeare Company)

 - Manager of the Supersonic Vehicles Technology Program (NASA)

 - Chief Pilot (TAA UK)

 - Astronaut training supervisor (NASA)